dduportal/rpi-utils/notes/notes.md

-# Notes about Raspberry Pi Experiment
+# Notes about the Raspberry Pi Experiment

 This page contains the main scenario for running the experiment

 ## 1 - Boot2Raspberry

-First of all, we have to dump a working OS to an SD-Card and boot on it.
+First of all, we have to "dump" a working OS to an SD-Card and boot on it.

 You'll find [here](http://blog.hypriot.com/downloads/) a set of [Rapsbian](http://www.raspbian.org) and Docker-ready images :
 * Dowload the latest one (When writing this : ```hypriot-rpi-20150416-201537.img.zip```, based on jessie, with Docker 1.6.0)